ChartGalaxy/ChartGalaxy/README.md

 # ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation

+## Dataset
 Due to storage limitations, we only include a collection of representative examples.
-For the full list, please visit the Hugging Face [**🤗 website**](https://huggingface.co/datasets/ChartGalaxy/ChartGalaxy).
+For the full list, please visit the [**🤗 huggingface website**](https://huggingface.co/datasets/ChartGalaxy/ChartGalaxy).

 This repo contains the associated code for the paper "ChartGalaxy: A Dataset for Infographic Chart Understanding and Generation"